 Different lures work for different types of fish and the right lures can help you get the fish you have been looking for.
 Bass are attracted to moving lures, while larger fish are going to be most likely to go for live bait like smaller fish.
 Fish like bass are going to be more likely to hide in trees and other sunken debris as they like to hide in shady areas.

-If you are going on a fishing charter for the first time, or you are just not sure what you need, a guide is going to be a fantastic resource that helps you to find what you need to bring and how to go about catching some impressive Deep-sea fish.
+If you are going on a fishing charter for the first time and you are just not sure what you need.
+A fishing guide is going to be a fantastic resource that helps you to find what you need to bring.
+How to go about catching some impressive Deep-sea fish.
 He/She will also take you to the areas that are best for the big catch.

 Checking The Facilities of Your Charter